 The State Intergovernmental Review process will be needed if you are selected to receive a grant.
 As appropriate for your state, applicants are encouraged to contact their State Intergovernmental Review Office early to start the required intergovernmental review process.
-This effort is separate from the required state environmental letter attachment (see Section IV.C.2.h.).
+This effort is separate from the threshold criteria related to a state environmental letter attachment (see Section IV.C.2.h.).
 Contact your Regional Brownfields Contact listed in Section VII. for assistance.